-- Replacement of fossil-based materials by bio-based materials requiring completely new processes; - Re-use of waste streams that require complete redesign of materials, products and related production processes; - New resource efficient applications that require completely new designed processes; - Complete redesign of industrial parks to realise industrial symbiosis.
+- Re-use of waste streams that require complete redesign of materials, products and related production processes; - New resource efficient applications that require completely new designed processes; - Complete redesign of industrial parks to realise industrial symbiosis.

 These are overall targets, which translate into diverse and much more concrete targets in each domain, ending up also in a number of challenges to technologies in the ECSEL SRA.